Camborne: Climate

 Camborne has an oceanic climate typical of Cornwall with particularly narrow temperature ranges even by British standards.
 The absence of a large landmass nearby means that warm air from the continent gets cooled down over the sea in summer.
 In winter, cold air masses get moderated by the same effect.
 Rainfall is frequent all year due to moist air from the Gulf Stream.

+Due to its mild maritime location, Camborne only averages 7.4 frosts per year, and frosts are rarely severe.

+The highest temperature recorded in Camborne was 30.4 C on 18 July 2022, and again on 12 August 2022.
+The lowest temperature ever recorded was -9.4 C on 13 January 1987.

 The UK Met Office operate an Upper Air Station in Camborne.